mModule/guide_hma/PlayStore.md

 # Hiding from Store

-Besides hiding root from sensative (secure) apps, you can also hide installed apps from an app store.<br>
+Besides hiding root from sensitive (secure) apps, you can also hide installed apps from an app store.<br>
-<i>This is conveant if you have an app installed that is:<br>
+<i>This is convenient if you have an app installed that is:<br>
-- Installed from a differernt app store.
+- Installed from a different app store.
 - Modified.
 - Older version.<br></i>

-This is an example of hidding app(s) from Google Play Store.<br>
+This is an example of hiding app(s) from Google Play Store.<br>

 ## Create a Blacklist Template.